saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 - `return_url` **[string, required]** - a URL the Mobile Application will be redirected to at the end of the authentication process
 - `platform` **[string, required]** - mobile platform's name (e.g.  `android` or `ios`)
 - `push_token` **[string, optional]** - a token which uniquely identifies Mobile Application for the Push Notification system (e.g. Firebase Cloud Messaging, Apple Push Notifications) (i.e. unique address of current Mobile Application instance).
 Sometimes is not available for current application.
+- `connect_query` **[string, optional]** - a token which uniquely identifies the user which require creation of new connection.
+Is provided to mobile client via [deep-link](#deep-link).
+Can be used for skipping of authentication step in mobile client.

 #### Request Example
 ```json
 {